-The short answer to this question is: yes, he did.
+The short answer to this question is: yes, He did.
 However, we believe in a triune God: God the Father, God the Son, and God the Holy Spirit.
 So Jesus, who is God the Son, could not and did not say ‘I am God’ in the sense that God is not outside Him.
 Jesus, God the Son, was on earth, but God the Father still was in heaven.

-We see a clear biblical proof for this in Matthew 3:16-17: “And when Jesus was baptized, immediately he went up from the water, and behold, the heavens were opened to him, and he saw the Spirit of God descending like a dove and coming to rest on him; and behold, a voice from heaven said, “This is my beloved Son, with whom I am well pleased.”
+We see a clear biblical proof for this in Matthew 3:16-17: “And when Jesus was baptized, immediately he went up from the water, and behold, the heavens were opened to him, and he saw the Spirit of God descending like a dove and coming to rest on him; and behold, a voice from heaven said, “This is my beloved Son, with whom I am well pleased.””
 In these verses we see God the Son, Jesus, on the earth; God the Father speaking from heaven; and God the Spirit descending from heaven on the Son.
 Because of this rich relationship within the Trinity, it is not surprising that Jesus never uttered the words ‘I am God’.

 It is not strange that the Jews and the high priest understood that Jesus claimed to be God.
 He had given reason enough for that in his teaching.

 In John 8:58 Jesus said: “Truly, truly, I say to you, before Abraham was, I am.”
-He not just says that he existed before Abraham existed 2000 years ago.
+He not just says that He existed before Abraham existed 2000 years ago.
 He also calls himself ‘I am’, which is the name of God.

 In John 10:30 Jesus said: “I and the Father are one.”

-Jesus used several other saying with ‘I am’ in which he claimed to be equal to God.
+Jesus used several other saying with ‘I am’ in which He claimed to be equal to God.
 An example of this is “I am the light of the world.
 Whoever follows me will not walk in darkness, but will have the light of life” (John 8:12).
 This can never be said about just a man.
 Only God is the light of the world.
 Only God can give the light of life.

 Yes, Jesus claimed to be God.
 Jesus is God.
-That is great news, because only God himself could rightfully make the promise that Jesus made “I am with you always, to the end of the age” (Matthew 28:20).
+That is great news, because only God himself could rightfully make the promise that Jesus made: “I am with you always, to the end of the age” (Matthew 28:20).
 Jesus is eternal.
 Jesus is omnipresent.
-That is why he can take care of us and bless us even today.
+That is why He can take care of us and bless us even today.